 Participation in church activities includes prayer meetings, vespers, Sabbath school, and church.
 Evidence for these criteria should be documented each semester for every year in attendance at Weimar.
-A review of evidence (below) will take into account the length of attendance at Weimar Institute.
+A review of evidence (below) will take into account the length of attendance at Weimar University.
 Students are encouraged to participate in a variety of activities rather than focus in one area.
+Students are welcome to request becoming new church members or transferring in their current membership to the Weimar Campus Church.